Martin St. Louis: Tampa Bay Lightning (2000–2014)

 St. Louis exceeded his previous season in 2003–04, capturing the Art Ross Trophy as the NHL's leading scorer with 94 points (38 goals, 56 assists).
 His plus-minus of +38 led the league.
 He scored his 100th career goal on February 17, 2004, against the Philadelphia Flyers.
 He led the 2004 playoffs with 15 assists and finished with 24 playoff points in 23 games.
-He led the Lightning to the Stanley Cup Finals against St. Louis' former team, the Calgary Flames, against whom he scored the overtime winning goal on Miikka Kiprusoff in game six to force a deciding seventh game of the series.
+He led the Lightning to the Stanley Cup Final against St. Louis' former team, the Calgary Flames, against whom he scored the overtime winning goal on Miikka Kiprusoff in game six to force a deciding seventh game of the series.
 The Lightning won the game 2–1 to secure the franchise's first Stanley Cup.
 St. Louis won several postseason awards: He was named a first team All-Star and voted recipient of the Lester B. Pearson Award as the NHL's most valuable player as selected by the players.
 He also won the Hart Memorial Trophy as the NHL's most valuable player.
 St. Louis was only the eighth player in NHL history to win the Art Ross and Hart Trophies and the Stanley Cup in the same season, and the first to do so since Wayne Gretzky in 1986–87.
+As of 2026, he also remains the most recent player to both win the Hart Trophy and advance to (or win) the Stanley Cup Final in the same season.

 While the 2004–05 NHL season was ultimately cancelled by a labour dispute, St. Louis spent it playing in Europe.
 He signed a contract with HC Lausanne of Switzerland's National League A. He scored 25 points in 23 games.
 When the NHL resumed in 2005–06, St. Louis signed a six-year contract extension with the Lightning worth US$31.5 million.
 He finished with his third 30-goal season, but scored only 61 points on the campaign.

 The 2006–07 season was St. Louis' greatest offensive year as he topped the 100-point plateau for the first time.
 He finished with career highs in goals, (43), and points, (102).
 He played in his 500th career game on February 9, 2007, against the New York Rangers and after becoming the first Lightning player to appear in three All-Star Games, became the first to score a goal in the mid-season event.
 He was named to the second All-Star team following the season.
 An injury to Tim Taylor resulted in St. Louis being named an alternate captain in 2007–08.
 St. Louis made his fourth All-Star Game appearance in 2007–08 amidst an 83-point campaign.
 He scored his 500th career point with a goal against the Buffalo Sabres on March 19, 2008.
 Leading the Lightning with 30 goals, 50 assists and 80 points in 2008–09, St. Louis earned his fifth All-Star appearance.